kenjanaki/certificate-automation/README.md

 # certificate-automation
-Automating certificate issual for an online platform (geeta pariwar)
+Automating certificate issual for an online platform (Geeta Pariwar)

 ## Requirements
 - Python (Version 3.7 or higher)